SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm/netcomm-usersguide.html.md

 * Used and total memory in MB.
 * Uplink and downlink traffic over all interfaces in KB/sec.

 By default, collection of resource statistics is disabled.
-To enabled statistics collection, configure the collection interval in the "Control" tab using the following parameter:
+To enable statistics collection, configure the collection interval in the "Control" tab using the following parameter:

 	agent.system_resources.interval = <seconds>

-TBD: What's the parameter?
+If this value is set, the collected data can be visualized using the "Measurements" tab or in a dashboard.

 ## <a name="gps"></a>Using GPS